-Where did you get the idea for this historical fiction book?
+Where did you get the idea for The Red Flag novel?

-I can’t remember where I got the specific idea, but I knew I wanted to write a historical fiction book and I knew I wanted to write something that countered the way Hollywood tends to portray pirates.
+I can’t remember where I got the specific idea for The Red Flag novel, but I knew I wanted to write a historical fiction book and I knew I wanted to write something that countered the way Hollywood tends to portray pirates.
 I came up with the story of Captain Boswell and Alice after getting caught up in that popular culture and deciding to do my own research.
 Additionally, I started thinking about what makes someone a villain and if their actions can be excused simply because they realize they were wrong.
 But then I wondered what would happen if a villain could not change, and Captain Boswell was born.

 Will there be a sequel?

 I had not intended to write a sequel, but a few people have suggested it.
 If popular demand is strong enough, then I definitely would write one.

 What do you want readers to learn from this book?

 First and foremost to understand that pirates were, well, villains.
 Too many movies put them in the hero’s role.
 We view them as adventurous, misunderstood, humorous, romantic.
 Heck, even sexy.
 In pop culture, they are depicted more as treasure hunters than as thieves and murderers.
 If a story gives them a villainous flair, we’re meant to find it cool or badass.
 And if the odd story does contain a pirate that is a true villain, then that pirate usually becomes a hero by the end, or does something redeeming in the eyes of the hero.
 I wrote this story with the intent of exposing the truth, if you will.
 It may have action adventure elements, but this is a historical fiction book at its core.